arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

 ---
 ## Plasterboard over pipes - quick and easy pipe cover

-A plasterboard is just a construction which allows one to hide any elements that are unaesthetic and disrupt the consistency of the interior. **This type of hiding pipes and other elements is the most popular method.** What's more, you can do it yourself.
-Drywall doesn't take much space and it can be done in any type of interior.
+Plasterboard is just a construction which allows one to hide any elements that are unaesthetic and disrupt the consistency of the interior. **This type of hiding pipes and other elements is the most popular method.** What's more, you can do it yourself.
+Drywall doesn't take much space, and it can be done in any type of interior.
 The biggest plus of this solution is the quick access to important elements, e.g. in case of a malfunction.

 Pipe cover with drywall can take many forms.
 It mostly depends on the type of system one wants to conceal.

 {:.list.list-positive}

-* Hiding central heating pipes involves covering the pipework completely using a plasterboard.
+* Hiding central heating pipes involves covering the pipework completely using plasterboard.
 This method is good for hiding both vertical and horizontal pipes.
 * Concealing gas pipes requires leaving openings in the board.
 You might also create a sort of a hinged shelf, which allows for a quick access to the system in case of an emergency.

 {:.distinction.distinction-quotation.distinction-positive}

 Plastering leaves a wide array of possibilities, which can improve the visual aspect of the room.
 You might install a decorative lamp in it to **draw attention to the details** of the surroundings.
 This method for concealing pipes also allows to lay tiles or other ornamental elements on the created surface.

-Remember that the created drywall is going too look well only if you take care of a proper finish.
+Remember that the created drywall is going to look well only if you take care of a proper finish.
 Any new cracks and roughnesses can be removed with products like acrylic sealant for plasterboard.
 Both plasterboard installation, as well as smoothing the drywall down are simple and easy tasks anyone can do.
 Therefore, you don't have to worry about anything if you choose this method.

 If you are wondering, how to conceal pipes in a small bathroom - drywall is suitable in this case too. **You have to keep in mind, however, that interiors of higher humidity levels require special waterproof plasterboards.** They are significantly more durable and less vulnerable to harmful factors.